Japan to Require Health Insurance for Tourists: What You Need to Know

 Entry Requirements and Impact

-• Proof of Insurance at Entry: Tourists will need to show evidence of health insurance when entering Japan.
+• Proof of insurance at entry: tourists will need to show evidence of health insurance when entering Japan.
 No proof?
 You could be denied entry.

-• Crackdown on Past Offenders: Immigration authorities will have access to a list of tourists with unpaid medical bills.
+• Crackdown on past offenders: immigration authorities will have access to a list of tourists with unpaid medical bills.
 If you’re on it, re-entry could be off the table.

-These steps signal Japan’s serious stance on financial responsibility for visitors.
+Together, these steps signal Japan’s serious stance on financial responsibility for visitors.

 Statistics and Background

-• September 2024: About 11,000 foreign tourists received treatment across 5,500 hospitals.
-Roughly 0.8% (90 people) skipped out, leaving ¥61 million (around $425,000) in unpaid bills.
+• September 2024: roughly 11,000 foreign tourists received treatment across 5,500 hospitals.
+About 0.8% (90 people) skipped out, leaving ¥61 million (around $425,000) in unpaid bills.

 Implementation Timeline and Uncertainties